isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-carrots/index.md

 layout: post
 ---

-Can [bearded dragons](http://avianexotichospital.com/bearded-[dragon](https://pestpolicy.com/can-bearded-dragons-eat-apples/). html) eat carrots?
+Can [bearded dragons](http://avianexotichospital.com/bearded-[dragon](https://pestpolicy.com/can-bearded-dragons-eat-apples/).html) eat carrots?
 You know that bearded dragons love eating a variety of vegetables.
 Vegetables are a good source of minerals, vitamins, and water.
 So, we recently analyzed this - what do bearded dragons eat?
 But, can bearded dragons eat carrots? **Short answer is YES Bearded dragons love eating carrots.

 Carrots are rich in Beta-carotene and vitamin A which are essential requirements in a bearded dragons diet.
 However, carrots should be avoided if the bearded dragon is presently on vitamin A supplements. ** Thats because feeding the bearded dragon on carrots while it is receiving vitamin A supplements might lead excess vitamin A. This condition is known as vitamin A toxicity or hypervitaminosis A.